PhD Program in ISE

 Admission

-Graduates with a master degree in ISE or related areas from a recognized institution are eligible to apply for admission to the Ph.D program provided they satisfy the graduate school admission requirements.
-Eligible applicants with deficiency in their background will be required to remove any deficiencies identified by the department.
+Graduates with a master’s degree in ISE or related fields from a recognized institution are eligible to apply for admission to the Ph.D. program, provided they meet the graduate school admission requirements.
+Applicants with background deficiencies may be asked to complete prerequisite courses as identified by the department.

 Program Requirements